Australian Secret Intelligence Service: The Sheraton Hotel incident

 On 30 November 1983, ASIS garnered unwanted negative attention when a training operation held at the Sheraton Hotel, now the Mercure (Spring Street), in Melbourne went wrong.
 The exercise was to be a mock surveillance and hostage rescue of foreign intelligence officers.
-In March 1983, ASIS had begun training a covert team of civilians, including a female, at Swan Island in Victoria whose role was to protect or release Australians who may be threatened or captured by terrorists overseas.
+In March 1983, ASIS had begun training a covert team of civilians at Swan Island in Victoria whose role was to protect or release Australians who may be threatened or captured by terrorists overseas.
 The military in 1981 had established a counter-terrorist unit for operations only in Australia.
-The personnel involved in the training operation included ten operators, four ASIS officers and six ASIS civilian trainees, and two commandos from the Army Reserve 1st Commando Regiment with only the sergeant participating as an observer in the hotel foyer.
+The personnel involved in the training operation included ten operators, four ASIS officers and six ASIS civilian trainees, and two commandos from the Army Reserve 1st Commando Regiment with a sergeant participating as an observer in the hotel foyer.

-The training operation involved junior officers who had undergone three weeks prior training and who were given considerable leeway in planning and executing the operation.
+The training operation involved junior officers who had undergone three weeks' prior training and who were given considerable leeway in planning and executing the operation.
 The mock hostage rescue was staged on the 10th floor of the hotel without the permission of the hotel's owner or staff.
 When ASIS operators were refused entry into a hotel room, they broke down the door with sledgehammers.
 The hotel manager, Nick Rice, was notified of a disturbance on the 10th floor by a hotel guest.
 When he went to investigate, he was forced back into the lift by an ASIS operator who rode the lift down to the ground floor and forcibly ejected Rice into the lobby.
 Believing a robbery was in progress, Rice called the police.
 When the lift started returning to the ground floor, ASIS operators emerged wearing masks and openly brandishing 9mm Browning pistols and Heckler & Koch MP5 submachine guns, two of them with silencers.
 They forced their way through the lobby to the kitchen, where two getaway cars were waiting outside the kitchen door.
-Police stopped one of the cars and arrested the occupants, two ASIS officers and three ASIS civilian trainees, who refused to produce any form of identification.
+Police stopped one of the cars and arrested the occupants – two ASIS officers and three ASIS civilian trainees – who refused to produce any form of identification.

-Within two days the minister for foreign affairs, Bill Hayden announced that an 'immediate and full' investigation would be conducted under the auspices of the second Hope Royal Commission on Australian Security and Intelligence Agencies, which was still in progress.
+Within two days, the minister for foreign affairs, Bill Hayden announced that an "immediate and full" investigation would be conducted under the auspices of the second Hope Royal Commission, which was still in progress.
 A report was prepared and tabled by February 1984.
-It described the exercise as being 'poorly planned, poorly supervised and poorly run' and recommended that measures be taken in training to improve planning and eliminate adverse impacts on the public.
+It described the exercise as being "poorly planned, poorly supervised and poorly run", and recommended that measures be taken in training to improve planning and eliminate adverse impacts on the public.

-The Victoria Police conducted their own investigation but were frustrated because ASIS Director-General John Ryan refused to cooperate.
-Bill Hayden offered to provide the real names of the seven officers involved in confidence.
-Premier of Victoria John Cain told Hayden that 'as far as the police were concerned, there was no such thing as information in confidence'.
+Victoria Police conducted their own investigation but were frustrated because ASIS Director-General John Ryan refused to cooperate.
+Bill Hayden offered to provide the real names of the seven officers involved, in confidence.
+Premier of Victoria John Cain told Hayden that "as far as the police were concerned, there was no such thing as information in confidence".